moirachuuya/budget-tracker/README.md

-## Updates for Commit #2:
+## Updates for Commit #3:
-- Created a `BaseValidator` class to validate a few input fields.
-    - Might just be for Strings/Expenses in the future, for now it contains *Email* and *Password* methods.
-- The *Password* method within `BaseValidator` is to be moved and made into it's own class, within the `Validator` directory.
-- Composer (Autoloading) was implemented.
+- Added the `Password` validator class, and refactored it.
+- Added a *Username* field for future use (e.g., adding friends, user handles, etc.)

 ## Next Updates:
+- [ ] Username validator class
-- Database Connection
+- [ ] Database connection
-- Authenticator and (more) Validator functions
+- [ ] Authenticator and additional Validator functions

 ## More additions:
 - CRUD for Expenses
 - Email/SMS for Two-Factor Authentication
-- Autoloader from Composer

 # Project Summary:
-- Laravel-style naming
+- Laravel-inspired file structure and validation style.
-- Logic came from Laracasts' PHP for Beginners course, with a couple of tweaks.
+- Built on concepts from Laracasts' PHP for Beginners course, extended with custom validators and a modular structure.
-    - Separate Validators for Password and Username.
 - I wanted a *To-do list* style app but a bit more niche haha.